This post explains how to obtain timed tickets to the White Garden Tours, which take place 2 times every year.

 While you can request to tour the White House any time of year, only twice a year are the White House Gardens open to the public.

 You can stroll through the Jacqueline Kennedy Garden, the Rose Garden, the White House Kitchen Garden and South Lawn of the White House.

 Below, is a short video describing the most famous of all the gardens at the White House - the Rose Garden.

 This garden is adjacent to the Oval Office and is the location where the President of the United States will often announce new Cabinet or Supreme Court nominees or new legislation that he has proposed.

 How to Obtain Tickets for the White House Garden Tours

 The White House Spring Garden Tour Dates for 2023 are April 01 and 02 from 10am to 430pm

 Open to guests are the Jacqueline Kennedy Garden, Rose Garden and the White House Kitchen Garden and the South Lawn of the White House Grounds.

 Unlike the White House Easter Egg Roll, there is no lottery for this event.
-If you want to tour the White House Gardens, free timed tickets are distributed at the Ellipse Visitor Pavilion located at 15th and E Street Northwest on each tour day at 8:30am.
+If you want to tour the White House Gardens, free-timed tickets are distributed at the White House Visitor Center each tour day at 8:30am.

 Federal Triangle (Orange, Blue and Silver lines) is the closest Metro station to the ticket pavilion.
 It's approximately a 9 min walk from the station.
 You can also easily walk from Metro Center (Red, Orange, Blue and Silver lines).
 Click here for directions to the pavilion from anywhere in the DC area.